avaframe/AvaFrame/docs/moduleAna1Tests.rst

             :width: 90%

-            Simulation path profile (dark blue curve and dots) with the run-out line (dark blue line and velocity altitude squares), :math:`\alpha` line and energy points
+            Simulation path profile (dark blue curve and dots) with the runout line (dark blue line and velocity altitude squares), :math:`\alpha` line and energy points

 From the different mass averaged simulation quantities and the theoretical :math:`\alpha` line it is possible to extract four error indicators.
-The first three related to the run-out point defined by the intersection between the :math:`\alpha` line and the mass averaged path profile (or its extrapolation if the profile is too short) and the last one is related to the velocity :
+The first three related to the runout point defined by the intersection between the :math:`\alpha` line and the mass averaged path profile (or its extrapolation if the profile is too short) and the last one is related to the velocity :

-  * The horizontal distance between the run-out point and the end of the path profile defines the :math:`\epsilon_s` error in meters.
+  * The horizontal distance between the runout point and the end of the path profile defines the :math:`\epsilon_s` error in meters.

-  * The vertical distance between the run-out point and the end of the path profile defines the :math:`\epsilon_z` error in meters.
+  * The vertical distance between the runout point and the end of the path profile defines the :math:`\epsilon_z` error in meters.

-  * The angle difference between the :math:`\alpha` line angle and the DFA simulation run-out line defines the :math:`\epsilon_{\alpha}` angle error.
+  * The angle difference between the :math:`\alpha` line angle and the DFA simulation runout line defines the :math:`\epsilon_{\alpha}` angle error.

   * The Root Mean Square Error (RMSE) between the :math:`\alpha` line and the DFA simulation energy points defines an error on the